RoboDesign1M: A Large-scale Dataset for Robot Design Understanding: The Dataset

 \subsection{Data Filtering}

 \textbf{Irrelevant Data Filtering.} The initial extraction includes noisy image-text pairs that are not related to robot design, such as charts, tables, and human-robot experiment images.
-To filter irrelevant images while maintaining a scalable and automated data collection pipeline, we train an image classifier which is an ensemble model comprising pretrained OpenCLIP~\cite{ilharco2021openclip} and pretrained EfficientNetV2~\cite{tan2021efficientnetv2} as backbones.
-For OpenCLIP model, we select the pretrained checkpoints with the highest performance on the ImageNet Sketch benchmark~\cite{wang2019learning}, as this benchmark has the most similar visual concept to robot design schematics.
+To filter irrelevant images while maintaining a scalable and automated data collection pipeline, we train an image classifier that is an ensemble model comprising pretrained OpenCLIP~\cite{ilharco2021openclip} and pretrained EfficientNetV2~\cite{tan2021efficientnetv2} as backbones.
+For the OpenCLIP model, we select the pretrained checkpoints with the highest performance on the ImageNet Sketch benchmark~\cite{wang2019learning}, as this benchmark has the most similar visual concept to robot design schematics.
 To train the classifier, we \textit{manually annotate} 32,000 images, which are a subset of the extracted data.
-These annotated data are split into training and test sets.
 The classifier achieves over 95\% accuracy on our held-out test set before being used to classify the full data.
+Despite a potential modest amount of noise in our dataset, we demonstrate that its high quality still greatly benefits downstream tasks in our experiments.

 \textbf{Deduplication.} To remove duplicate samples, we use an approximate k-Nearest-Neighbor (kNN) method as in~\cite{yu2023devil}.
 Specifically, we compute the embeddings of images using a pretrained OpenCLIP~\cite{ilharco2021openclip} and identify similar images using approximate kNN, implemented by Faiss~\cite{johnson2019billion}.
 Many robot designs are different despite the visual representations being similar.
 To prevent the erroneous removal of distinct designs, we first identify similar images using approximate kNN.
 We then compare their associated text descriptions to verify whether they represent the same design.
 Only samples with both highly similar images and nearly identical textual descriptions are removed.
 After completing the data filtering process, the final dataset contains approximately 1M image-text pairs relevant to robot design.